ansys/pysherlock/doc/source/getting_started/launch_sherlock.rst

 :func:`launch_and_connect()<ansys.sherlock.core.launcher.launch_and_connect>`
 method.
 This method automatically searches for the latest version of Sherlock installed locally if the version isn't specified in the parameters.
 It then launches the Sherlock gRPC server on the port specified.
 If a port is not specified, port ``9090`` is used.
+The user should check if the default port number or the parameterized port number is not in use before creating a sherlock gRPC connection.

 This method also launches a Sherlock client connected to the same port and returns a ``sherlock`` gRPC connection object that can be used to invoke the APIs from their